crcandia/candia_lab/content/home/image.md

 weight: 10

 title: Computational Research in Social Sciences Lab at UDD-Chile
-subtitle: Advancing Collective, Artificial, and Augmented Intelligence
+subtitle: Advancing Collective, Artificial, and Augmented Intelligence through research in Human and Social Behavior

 design: